xoriors/course-rust/docs/students.md

 # For students to follow

+Make sure your GitHub account is added to this repo.

 ## Reading the weekly chapter

+- Locate the chapter GitHub issue in the course project.
+Let's say it's the [course of 2025](https://github.com/orgs/xoriors/projects/2) for [Chapter 1](https://github.com/xoriors/qa-manual-course/issues/1)
 - Read the corresponding week number chapter from [ISTQB_CTFL_Syllabus_v4.0.1.pdf]
-- Ask any questions to [Slack](https://xorio.slack.com/archives/C085WSHDPLK)
+- Ask any questions in the issue or to [Slack](https://xorio.slack.com/archives/C085WSHDPLK)

 ## How to submit your weekly home assignments

-### One time

-- Make sure your GitHub account is added to this repo
-- Fork the repo or create a new branch in this repo
+Fork the repo or create a new branch in this repo.

-### For each assignment

-- Locate your chapter homework GitHub issue in the course project.
-Let's say it's the [course of 2025](https://github.com/orgs/xoriors/projects/2) for [chapter 1](https://github.com/xoriors/qa-manual-course/issues/1)
+- Locate the chapter assignment GitHub issue in the course project.
+Let's say it's the [course of 2025](https://github.com/orgs/xoriors/projects/2) for [Chapter 1: Assignment](https://github.com/xoriors/qa-manual-course/issues/2)
+- In the assignment branch, create a new folder with your GitHub account ID in [chapter solutions folder](../assignments/Chapter_1/solutions), replacing `Chapter_1` with the corresponding week's chapter
-- In the assignment branch, add the needed files to complete the assignment
+- Add the needed files to complete the assignment
-- Create a PR back to this repo for the `main` branch titled as the assignment issue title and including `#ID` too.
-Also, put a link to the assignment issue in the description of the PR.
+- Create a PR back to this repo for the `main` branch, titled with the assignment issue title and including `#ID`.
+Also, put a link to the assignment issue in the PR's description.
-  In this case, the title is `Course 1: Fundamentals of Testing #1`, and the link to add to the description is https://github.com/xoriors/qa-manual-course/issues/1
+  In this case, the title is `Chapter 1: Assignment #2 `, and the link to add to the description is [https://github.com/xoriors/qa-manual-course/issues/2](https://github.com/xoriors/qa-manual-course/issues/2)
 - Assign the PR to a reviewer
 - Follow up on any comments and questions, pushing additional changes to the PR's branch until the PR is merged